G Ying Li, MD

 • About

-Dr. G. Ying Li is an Associate Professor of Pediatric Orthopaedics in the Department of Orthopaedic Surgery at the University of Michigan.
+Dr. G. Ying Li is a Clinical Professor and Chief of Pediatric Orthopaedic Surgery in the Department of Orthopaedic Surgery at University of Michigan Health.
 She completed her undergraduate training at Dartmouth College.
 She received her medical degree from Wake Forest University School of Medicine and graduated with AOA recognition.
-Dr. Li did her residency training in Orthopaedic Surgery at Wake Forest University Baptist Medical Center.
+Dr. Li did her residency training in orthopaedic surgery at Wake Forest University Baptist Medical Center.
 She went on to complete a pediatric orthopaedic surgery fellowship at Children’s Hospital Boston.
 She joined the faculty at the University of Michigan in 2011 at the completion of her fellowship.
 Dr. Li is Board Certified by the American Board of Orthopaedic Surgery.
-Her clinical interests include…

 Dr. Li’s research focus is on pediatric spinal deformity and she has numerous publications on this topic.
 She is a Principal Researcher and a member of the Research Council of the Pediatric Spine Study Group.
 Dr. Li is an active member of the Pediatric Orthopaedic Society of North America and the Scoliosis Research Society, and has held leadership positions in both societies.
-Dr. Li completed the American Orthopaedic Association/University of Southern California APEX Leadership Program from 2020-2021.
+Dr. Li completed the American Orthopaedic Association/University of Southern California APEX Leadership Program from 2020-2021 and the Scoliosis Research Society L.E.A.D.
+Program in 2024.

 Links